Updated May, 2021

 • Research Governance Officers (RGO) will no longer receive: Any IB updates, any single case AEs, SAE/SARs, external SUSARs or device/non-therapeutic good equivalents, and six monthly line listings.

 • Research Governance Officers (RGO) will receive: All significant safety issues (SSIs), any local SUSARs/ Unanticipated Serious Adverse Device Effects (USADEs)/ Unexpected and Related Serious Adverse Event (URSAEs) arising from the site and any research-related events that meet the definition of an incident.
 These will be submitted by the investigator to the local RGO.

 For more information on the safety monitoring and reporting responsibilities of Sponsors, Principal Investigators, the HREC, the Institution, and the Therapeutic Goods Administration, please refer to the Guidance here or email/call the Research and Ethics office for any queries.

-As of 31 August 2017, Western Australia will be joining the National Mutual Acceptance (NMA) scheme of single ethical review for health and medical research conducted in more than one participating jurisdiction’s public health organisations (PHOs).
+On 31 August 2017, Western Australia joined the National Mutual Acceptance (NMA) scheme of single ethical review for health and medical research conducted in more than one participating jurisdiction’s public health organisations (PHOs).
 Currently Australian Capital Territory, New South Wales, Queensland, South Australia, Victoria and Western Australia are participating in National Mutual Acceptance (NMA).

 Seeking Ethics Approval Process for New NMA Studies: